azamsharp/azamsharp.github.io/_posts/2022-07-21-view-is-the-view-model.md

 In this post, I will cover how a SwiftUI View is not only a view but also a ViewModel.
 We will compare it with WPF framework and see how SwiftUI already has built-in support for ViewModel right within the view.
 This means that in most cases, you don't need to create an extra layer of View Model per screen.

+> Make sure to check out the resources section.
+I have created several YouTube videos to answer questions related to Networking, Validation, Business Layer etc.

 ## Windows Presentation Foundation

 Long time ago, in a galaxy far away when I was a .NET developer, I worked on several WPF (Windows Presentation Foundation) projects.
 WPF is used to build Windows applications and it is the successor to Windows Forms.